The refund amount you can expect depends on when you or your private career college terminates your Alberta Student Enrolment Contract (PDF, 1.1 MB).

 After your program start date

 You may be entitled to a refund, under Section 17 of the Private Vocational Training Regulation, if your Alberta Student Enrolment Contract is cancelled after your program start date.
 The amount is based on how much of the program you've already completed.
-If you've completed:
+If you've paid all of the tuition for the program and completed:

 - less than 10% of your program, your refund is at minimum 75% of your tuition